Diosmin: benefits, dosage, contraindications

 EFSA approval.

-Numerous clinical studies support the efficacy of diosmin, alone or in combination, to improve symptoms of chronic venous insufficiency.
+Many clinical studies support the efficacy of diosmin, alone or in combination, for improving the symptoms of chronic venous insufficiency.
 The most studied product, Daflon 500 mg, combines 450 mg of micronized diosmin and 50 mg of other flavonoids, mainly hesperidin.
-Taken at a dosage of 2 to 3 tablets per day for 2 to 6 months, it significantly reduces pain, heaviness, edema, and cramps compared to placebo or baseline.
-In an observational study among patients with advanced chronic venous insufficiency, taking 1000 mg of a Micronized Purified Flavonoid Fraction (MPFF) for 6 months, in addition to compression therapy, reduced symptoms (edema, varicose veins, pain) and subcutaneous adipose tissue thickness, although the absence of a comparator group limits these results.
-Research comparing diosmin alone and in combination with other flavonoids shows that micronized diosmin is more effective than the non-micronized form for symptom reduction.
-However, in some cases, non-micronized diosmin (Flebodia 600 mg) showed equivalent efficacy to Daflon 1000 mg.
-Overall, diosmin is a treatment of choice in chronic venous insufficiency, particularly in micronized formulation.
+Taken at 2 to 3 tablets per day for 2 to 6 months, it significantly reduces pain, heaviness, edema and cramps compared with placebo or baseline.
+In an observational study in patients with advanced chronic venous insufficiency, taking 1000 mg of a Micronized Purified Flavonoid Fraction (MPFF) for 6 months, in addition to compression therapy, reduced symptoms (edema, varicose veins, pain) and subcutaneous adipose tissue thickness, although the absence of a comparator group limits these findings.
+Research comparing diosmin alone and in combination with other flavonoids shows that micronized diosmin is more effective than the non-micronized form in reducing symptoms.
+However, in some cases, a non-micronized diosmin (Flebodia 600 mg) has demonstrated efficacy equivalent to Daflon 1000 mg.
+Overall, diosmin is a treatment of choice in chronic venous insufficiency, particularly in the micronized formulation.

 Posologie